 In the past, there have been three main factors that are considered when deciding whether working remotely constitutes reasonable accommodation.
 First, whether the request to work from home is temporary.
 Second, whether the employee’s position requires them to be in the office or meet with clients.
 Workers must be able to perform their essential work functions remotely.
 Third, if the company typically lets other workers in similar positions work from home.
 Now that more Americans are working remotely, it will be much easier to make these arguments.
 Workers will have more colleagues in similar positions as examples of employees who can regularly work from home.
 If a vulnerable employee cannot work from home, an employer may have to make other reasonable accommodations such as creating one-way aisles, using plexiglass or other physical barriers to reduce contact between employees and customers, or changing the worker’s schedule.
 Regardless, vulnerable workers have the right to ask their employer for reasonable changes to their working conditions under the ADA to ensure their safety.

 Seek Legal Assistance

 If you would like to ask your employer for reasonable accommodations, seek legal assistance today.
-The Law Office of Christopher Q. Davis, located in New York City, can assist you.
+The Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.